MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/cluster-service-health-probe-mode-issues.md

 ## Symptoms

-When creating or updating the AKS cluster by using the Azure CLI, if you enable the health probe mode feature using the `--cluster-service-load-balancer-health-probe-mode Shared` flag, you may see the following symptoms:
+When creating or updating the AKS cluster by using the Azure CLI, if you enable the health probe mode feature using the `--cluster-service-load-balancer-health-probe-mode Shared` flag, the following issues occur:

 - The load balancer doesn't distribute the traffic to the nodes as expected.